knoll3/DS-standards/README.md

 # framing-helper

 To do:
--Images in production version should be in order -Should be able to erase search contents with x button -Images should link to specific page in pdf
+* Images in production version should be in order
+* Should be able to erase search contents with x button
+* Images should link to specific page in pdf
--Table headers should be static
+* Table headers should be static
+* Add tests